Jasmine Sanders Rocks Incredibly Tight Bodysuit As She Steps Out In Paris

 While the German-born beauty has been modeling since she was in her teens, she reached a new level of fame earlier in the year when she was crowned Sports Illustrated: Swimsuit Edition Rookie of the Year.

-In an interview with the Sports Illustrated magazine, Jasmine said she was thrilled to be part of the SI family.
+In an interview with Sports Illustrated magazine, Jasmine said she was thrilled to be part of the SI family.

 Over the summer, she thrilled her followers with snapshots in which she wore some revealing bikinis, but her Instagram page is a collection of the many styles of clothing she models, which allows her to keep her fans guessing as to what she will share next.